mattle24/Underdog_Databases/README.md

 - Landing security flaw (must be fixed before actual data deployed)

 - Meta tags

+- Reformat all pages to effectively use responsive design
+    - Ie, be ready for mobile use

 - Add more search features
     - Voter history